We have listed below what the school provides to meet each objective.

 School can bring in outside agencies and specialists if necessary to assess children.
 Each class benefits from a teaching assistant and we have a family support / learning mentor team to support children and break down barriers to learning.

 We have nurture provision for children who may need support to close developmental gaps and be able to access learning to achieve their full potential.

 Several members of staff have received first aid and Epipen training.

 During assessments children can be supported 1:1, have timed breaks or be granted additional time.
 They can sit assessments in a quiet separate area if there is a need.

-The SEN provision map records the type of intervention a child is receiving along with the costing for the intervention.
+The SEN provision map records the type of intervention a child is receiving.
 Regular meetings with key staff and the senior leadership team looks at the success of these interventions according to progress made.

 - Identify and assess children with SEND as early as possible